sagosaruiz1/sagosaruiz1/README.md

 <img width="2125" height="575" alt="github-header-banner" src="https://github.com/user-attachments/assets/dfafc126-d864-4db5-a03b-27ec6b02d27f" />

 # Hi there 👋 I'm Ruiz
-**Future Software Engineer**
+**Aspiring Software Engineer**

 ---

 ## 🧑‍💻 About Me
 - 🎓 Student @ University of Science and Technology of Southern Philippines
-- 🌱 Currently learning and improving my skills in **Python, HTML, CSS, and JavaScript and many other languages**
+- 🌱 Currently learning **Python, HTML, CSS, JavaScript, and more**
-- 💡 Passionate about building clean and efficient web applications
+- 💡 Passionate about building **clean and efficient web applications**
 - 🎯 Goal: To grow as a **software engineer** and contribute to impactful projects
-- ⚡ Fun fact: I enjoy balancing creativity, physical activity, and learning
+- ⚡ Fun fact: I enjoy balancing creativity, physical activity, and continuous learning

 ---